On the structure and representations of quantum graph algebras at roots of unity: Quantum graph algebras at roots of unity

 where the first equality is by definition \eqref{frakD10} of $\mathfrak{d}_{1,0}$, the second uses that $\mathbb{F}\mathrm{r}_\e^*$ is a Hopf algebra morphism, the third uses the previous remarks and the fact that $(\mathbb{F}\mathrm{r}_\e^*)^{\otimes 2} : \mathcal{O}(G) \to \mathcal{L}_{1,0}^\e$ is an algebra morphism (Prop.\,\ref{Z0Lgn}), and the last is by definition.

 The commutativity of the right square is established by similar arguments, now using Corollary \ref{relationsCoRMatAtEps}(1) and Proposition \ref{piMorphBetweenLgn}.
 One has to check the compatibility of the ribbon structures, {\it i.e.} $\pi(\varphi)(v) = \mathsf{v}_{\e}(\varphi)$ for all $\varphi \in \mathcal{O}_\e$, where $v \in u_\e^\Q$ is the ribbon element \cite[eq.
 (A.3.1)]{Lyub95}).
-This is a direct computation, using the expression of the $R$-matrix of $u_\e^\Q$ given by Lyubashenko \cite[App.]{Lyub95}.
+This is a direct computation, using the expression of the $R$-matrix of $u_\e^\Q$ given by Lyubashenko \cite[App.]{Lyub95} and recalled in Th.\,\ref{teosmallqg} below.

 2. By the argument in the proof of Lemma \ref{lemmaInjQMMtrivial} it suffices to show that $\mathfrak{d}_{1,0}^{\mathrm{cl}}$ is injective.
 But this follows from the fact, proved in \cite{Ree}, that in a connected semi-simple algebraic group defined over an algebraically closed field, every element is a commutator.